Apis dorsata: Colony initiation

-There are two methods of reproductive swarming in which Apis dorsata initiates new colonies, which usually occurs in October or November.
+There are two methods of reproductive swarming in which A. dorsata initiates new colonies, which usually occurs in October or November.
 The most common occurs when a queen flies away from the original nest slowly and a swarm of workers follows her.
 This new cluster of bees can be temporary, or they can permanently move to a new nesting site.
 The distance these bees travel is unknown, but some have been observed to travel about 500 meters away from the original nest.
-The second, more rare method is referred to as “budding.”
+The second, more rare method is referred to as "budding."
 In budding, a group of workers leave the natal nest to form a new colony at a nesting site about 1 meter away from the original.

 A non-reproductive method of colony initiation is absconding.
 Absconding refers to when an entire colony moves to a new location.
 As a colony is formed, multiple curtains, essentially layers, of bees are formed around the developing nest.
 Colony initiation is related to the migratory patterns of these bees.